cncf/techdocs/analyses/0012-TUF/issues.md

 Structure the _Getting Started_ section according to user roles.
 The identified user roles are _Adopters_ and _Contributors_.

-These can be further broken down into subsections depending on use case:
+These can be further broken down into subsections depending on use case.

-- Adopters :
-  - Client maintainers
-  - Respository maintainers
-- Contributors:
-  - Spec contributors
-  - Docs contributors

 View the [Implementation document](./implementation.md) to understand the user roles and the kind of information targeting each role.

 You can add an _Edit this page_ button on website and link it to the doc repository for doc contributors.

-Audience: Admin

-Type: Conseptual

-### Add introductory Video to homepage

-- Add a 1 minute video covering an overview of the TUF project why the project matters.

-Audience: Admin

-Type: Conseptual

-### Add a 'Schedule and appointment' icon to the website

-- Create a 'Schedule an appointment' link on the website footer section.
-It can also appear on the community page.

 Audience: Admin